 Moreover, before you leave the United States, if you have been out of status for more than 180 days since your 18th birthday, your departure will trigger the 3-year or 10-year inadmissible bar.
 Any aliens cannot be granted a green card if they have inadmissibility ground unless a wavier is granted by USCIS.
 Frustrating thing is that it is very difficult to have a grant of wavier.
 As such, under such circumstance it is advisable not to travel abroad even if you have an Advance Parole.

-Keep in mind that an Advance Parole document must be valid when you return to the United States while it is only valid for one year after it is issued.
+Keep in mind that an Advance Parole document must be valid when you return to the United States while it is only valid for two years after it is issued.
 So it is important to be mindful about the length of the planned trip abroad.

 You may always consult an immigration attorney to give you professional opinion before planning your trip.

 To apply for Advance Parole, applicants must complete Form I-131, Application for Travel Document and submit the form with supporting documents and filing fee (if applicable) to USCIS.
 Be careful when you fill out the form I-131 because this form is used to apply for several types of travel documents, AP is just one of them.
 Many applicants get confused about it.

 If your current Advance Parolee will expire within 180 days, you can file a new I-131 application to get a new one as long as you still meet the eligibility requirements.